-In Far Field, Merlijn Bisschops zooms in on a few tones and discovers every aspect of the sound colors.
+In Far Field, Merijn Bisschops zooms in on a few tones and discovers every aspect of the sound colors.
 In Hush, composer Heather Pinkham is guided by a singer-like melody accompanied by a constant rhythm.
-Berry van Berkum focuses on the rhythmic pattern changes, drawing inspiration from the rhythms from Central Africa.
 In the new large-scale work for accordion solo, Christiaan Richter will set up a world that explores the diversity of sound and extreme possibilities of the instrument.
 He draws inspiration from, for example, the intensity of the play of jazz saxophonist John Coltrane, the radical purity of timbres of electronic music but also of industrial machines, and the counterpoint and comprehensive mastery of J.S.
 Bach works.

 Heather Pinkham - Hush (2018)